ahw22/IterativePrisonersDilemma/README.md

 ## About

-This is a **practice project** built to learn JavaFX while exploring game theory concepts.
+This is a work in progress **practice project** built to learn JavaFX while exploring game theory concepts.
 The Iterated Prisoner's Dilemma is a classic model for understanding how cooperation emerges between self-interested agents.

 ---